octodemo/gei-demo/README.md

 1. (Optional) Run `gen-migration-script.sh` to demo generating a migration script.
 1. (Optional, only for GitHub.com to GHEC) Run `migrate-org.sh` to demo an org migration.
 1. Run `gen-mannequin-mapping.sh` to demo generating a mannequin mapping file after a migration.
+1. Fill out the third field of the `usermapping.csv` file, make sure the users are members of the org, then run `reclaim-mannequins.sh`.
 1. Source repository locking/unlocking:
     Demonstrate source repository locking by setting `LOCK_SOURCE_REPO` to `true` in `setenv.sh` and running `migrate-repo.sh`.
     Unlock the source repository by running `source-lock-remove.sh`.